itsJohnny21/CSE-464-2024-jsalaz59/README.md

 ### Convert to DOT

 Any `Graph` can be converted to an equivalent DOT graph.
 To do this, you can call the `toDot` method (no arguments).
-The DOT graph will be a digraph with a name equal to the ID of the `Graph` object, its nodes, and its edges, and all attributes associate with the graph, nodes, and edges.
+The DOT graph will be a digraph with a name equal to the ID of the `Graph` object.
+Its `Node`s, `Edge`s, and all associated attributes will be be layed out in sections.
 As an example, we'll create a complete digraph of size three with attributes and convert it to a DOT graph.

 ```java
 Graph g = new Graph("Master");